-If someone reports an incident to you but then leaves before you are able to get them help, you should still report this to your manager and give as much detail as possible.
+If someone reports an incident to you but then leaves before you are able to get them help, you should still report this and give as much detail as possible.

 Remember you should treat this kind of incident as confidential and should not discuss it with your co-workers or friends.

 If you receive a report from a customer which you find upsetting or feel you need to talk about, you can visit festival welfare who can offer confidential support and advice.

 Be a Friendly Face in the Crowd